Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 10. Fees are not refundable.

-11. Pixboost will only charge Users for the Services they use each Billing Period, which are specified in your User Account on the Pixboost Website.
+11. Pixboost will only charge Users for the Services they use each Billing Period, which is specified on your User Account Dashboard on the Pixboost Website.

 12. “Free” Plan includes: 10 GB of data processing per month, unlimited image processing, unlimited time, unlimited transactions, and use of the CDN.
-This Plan does not require credit card or any other financial information from the user.
+This Plan does not require a payment method information from the user.
 No payment is required.

-13. “Basic” Plan includes:  50 Gb of data processing  per month, unlimited image processing, unlimited time, unlimited transactions, 200 workflow API calls and use of the CDN.
+13. “Basic” Plan includes: 50 Gb of data processing per month, unlimited image processing, unlimited time, unlimited transactions, 200 workflow API calls, and use of the CDN.
 This Plan requires credit card information from the user.
 Payment of \$25 a month is required.